 Buying a property with someone else

 It’s common for first-time buyers to jointly buy a property with somebody else.
 This could be for a number of reasons, such as raising a higher deposit but to name a few.
+Nonetheless, it’s possible to also get a single person mortgage which is also common for first-time buyers.
 Let’s see how the different structures work.

 A guarantor mortgage is where a parent or family member helps with funding part or the entirety of the deposit.
 A gifted deposit doesn’t mean that your guarantor also owns part of the property, it’s simply a gift, hence the term ‘gifted deposit’.
 Even if you’ve managed to raise your own deposit, the main purpose of your guarantor is to provide security to the lender.